How nutrition can help Covid-19 vaccination efforts

 Dietary sources: meat, eggs, nuts, broccoli

 Contributes to the production of antibodies, natural killer cells, and T cells, while also maintaining the epithelial cells (part of your body’s natural barrier to infection).
 Supplementation of vitamin C is also associated with shorter, less severe cases of respiratory tract infections (like the common cold).
+However, we need to be cautious of the popularisation of extremely large doses of vitamin C. The processing and excretion puts a lot of pressure on your body, at a time when it is already stressed.

 Dietary sources: citrus, peppers, brussels sprouts